uspki/policies/certificate-policy.md

 b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
 **Required/Optional:** Required
-**Contents:** This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government)
+**Contents:** This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government).

 c. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
 **Required/Optional:** Required
 **Contents:** This field SHALL contain C=US

-- Examples of Subject Distinguished Names for Root Certificates and Subordinate CA Certificates:
-  - cn=U.S. Federal Device Root CA1, o=U.S. Government, c=US
-  - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 ### 7.1.5 Name constraints
 All Subordinate CA Certificates shall be Technically Constrained.

 For a Subordinate CA Certificate to be considered Technically Constrained, the certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
 The anyExtendedKeyUsage KeyPurposeId MUST NOT appear within this extension.

-If the Subordinate CA Certificate includes the id-kp-serverAuth extended key usage, then the Subordinate CA Certificate MUST include the Name Constraints X.509v3 extension with constraints on dNSName as follows:
+The Subordinate CA Certificate(s) SHALL include the id-kp-serverAuth extended key usage, then the Subordinate CA Certificate(s) SHALL include the Name Constraints X.509v3 extension with constraints on dNSName as follows:

 a.
 For each dNSName in permittedSubtrees, the CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4.
 The Subordinate CA Certificate MUST include at least one dNSName in permittedSubtrees.
 The permittedSubtrees for dNSName MUST be within the constraints of the top-level domains for:

- - gov
+ - gov (DotGov)
- - mil
+ - mil (DotMil)

 The permittedSubtrees for dNSName MUST NOT contain any other dnsName ranges outside of the the "gov" or "mil" top-level domains.

 b.
 For ipAddress, Subordinate CAs SHALL NOT issue subscriber certificates with an iPAddress.
 The Subordinate CA Certificate SHALL specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
 The Subordinate CA Certificate SHALL include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
 The Subordinate CA Certificate SHALL also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).

+c.
+For DirectoryName, Subordinate CAs SHALL NOT issue subscriber certificates with DirectoryName.

-A decoded example for issuance to the domain and sub domains of www.army.mil by organization:- Example US Army, DoD would be:-
+A decoded example for issuance to the domain and sub domains of .mil (DotMil) by organization:- Example Department of Defense would be:-

 > X509v3 Name Constraints:
 >   Permitted:
->       DNS:www.army.mil
+>       dNSName:mil
->       DirName: C=US, O=U.S. Government, OU=DOD, OU=USA
 >   Excluded:
 >       IP:0.0.0.0/0.0.0.0
 >       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0

-c.
-For DirectoryName, Subordinate CAs SHALL NOT issue subscriber certificates with DirectoryName.
+A decoded example for issuance to the domain and sub domains of both .gov (DotGov) and .mil (DotMil) by organization:- Example Department of Defense would be:-

+> X509v3 Name Constraints:
+>   Permitted:
+>       dNSName:mil
+>       dNSName:gov
+>   Excluded:
+>       IP:0.0.0.0/0.0.0.0
+>       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0

 ### 7.1.6 Certificate policy object identifier